 Installing faux beams requires only basic tools and a little bit of time.
 Check out our installation instructions under the resources tab to get instructions specific to the look you want to create.

 Create a distinctive, warm and inviting setting, indoors or out, with our faux wood ceiling beams.
 Available in a variety of textures from timber, to distressed, to raised grain looks.
-We offer a huge array of standard sizes, as well as custom sizes.
+We offer a huge array of custom sized beams.

 You should also know that thicker beams will look larger in a smaller space, so if you want to avoid a crowded feeling in bedrooms or other areas with low square footage, then it would be best to stick to a smaller beam.
 On the other hand, more open areas with high ceilings might be most benefited by larger sizes.

 Choosing the right ceiling beam texture Magnolia and hewn textures give the appearance of a frontier home, adding a bit of cozy roughness to the home that harkens back to olden times.
 Our woodcrafted texture, on the other hand, adds a more high-class feel.

 Regardless of the texture you choose, you will always add a highly realistic accent that resembles real wood.

 Finding the best ceiling beam color The tone you choose will need to coordinate with your home’s color scheme in order to create the right effect.
 Overall, dark against light (and light against dark) will stand out a great deal.
 Darker colors work well with whitewashed ceilings to create a stark contrast that is pleasing to the eye.
 A mid-range color will create a homey feeling, while lighter woods can work with a bright color scheme.

 Faux wood beams for kitchens Simple straight beams across the ceiling can create a western “adobe” feeling, while a truss system can bring a vaulted kitchen ceiling a little closer to earth.
 Patterned effects with lighter colored beams can create a stylish, chicer atmosphere for a modern kitchen.